sbaldasty/sbaldasty.github.io/README.md

 - Description more appropriate than summary for posts
 - Post index iterate over children not pages
 - Home should be index.md not _index.md (nope, needs to be a list page after all)
+- 2023-06-15 Fix breadcrumbs for logs or only show parents
+- 2023-06-15 Description of log pages